gbxyz/fakerde/README.md

 Run `composer install` to install the required dependencies.
 Then run `php fake{rde|zone}.php --help` to see usage instructions for each tool.

+## Limitations

+PHP Faker uses lists of examples to generate things like domain names, addresses, and so on.
+So both fakerde.php and fakezone.php will struggle to generate files containing large numbers of domains.

 ## Copyright & License

 Copyright 2023-2024 Gavin Brown.
 See [LICENSE](LICENSE) for licensing information.